You Never Can Tell by Chris Green

 It transpires that he lives in Torquay, but he comes from Somerset, Taunton to be precise.
 Taunton is about sixty miles north of Torquay.
 He used to be married but is not anymore.
 He says he doesn’t want to talk about this.
 He has an eighteen year old daughter, but he doesn’t see her very often except on birthdays and Christmas.
 She lives in Somerset somewhere, but he doesn’t specify where.
 He used to be an electrical engineer with a company that makes microwave ovens, but he retired early at sixty four after his triple heart by-pass.

-‘What’s Torquay like?’ asks Annie, before I can stop her.
+‘What’s Torquay like?’
+Annie asks, before I can stop her.
 ‘We were thinking of going there, one day while we’re down here.’

-I am starting to realise that the conversation is going to be a more of a monologue.
+I start to realise the conversation is going to be a more of a monologue.

 Torquay Man doesn’t like gambling either.